Matt Brunton

 Matthew Brunton (20 April 1878 – 29 December 1962) was an English professional footballer who played as an inside forward in the Football League for Burnley, Preston North End, Leicester Fosse and Oldham Athletic.
+He had a long playing association with Accrington Stanley and served as trainer-coach during the club's maiden Football League season in 1921–22.

 Personal life

 Brunton was a soldier in the South Lancashire Regiment and was bought out of the army to become a professional footballer.
 Prior to the First World War, he worked at the Burnley Corporation Baths.
 He served as a sergeant in the South Lancashire Regiment during the war and was wounded in the leg in January 1916.